ironSource/node-ella/readme.md

       yamljs/
       gulp/

-If two packages depend on different versions, ella installs the latest version at the root and the other in a package's `node_modules`.
+If two packages depend on different versions, multipack installs the latest version at the root and the other in a package's `node_modules`.

     packages/
       dream-server/